These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with brightly colored crunchy cereal for the perfect summertime treat.

 I absolutely loved the yogurt-taste of these Fruity Pebbles Popsicles.
 I was a bit worried they’d be too icy with the milk and yogurt, but they ended up being quite creamy.

-Of course, they could have used a tad more sugar, but I also kind of liked the subtle sweetness of the Fruity Pebbles.
+Of course, they could have used a tad more sugar, but I also kind of liked the subtle sweetness of the Fruity Pebbles in these popsicles.

 Don’t be alarmed; I did not eat the entire bed of Fruity Pebbles these were resting on.
 Though I was tempted… Very, very tempted.

 Especially when nothing else really sounds appetizing.
-Popsicles to the rescue!
+Fruity Pebbles popsicles to the rescue!